DFuh/oathyps/README.md

 # oathyps
-A toolbox for hydrogen production systems analyses
+A toolbox for simulation and analyses of hydrogen production systems